 Note that the experiment does not consider gaze but solely the position of the root of the nose as commonly done in pointing recognition work.
 Measuring gaze usually requires a camera fixed on the head of the user tracking pupil directions.

-The comparative results of the pointing experiment for the three measuring approaches are reported in Figure \ref{fig:pointing_comparison}.
-The figure presents the mean and standard deviation pointing accuracies with respect to the distance from the target.
+The comparative results of the pointing experiment for the three measuring approaches are presented in Figure \ref{fig:pointing_comparison}.
+The figure reports the mean and standard deviation pointing accuracies with respect to the distance from the target.
 The overall mean errors are 491.9~mm, 333.3~mm and 157.8~mm for the FA, IF and EF, respectively.
-It is clear that FA measurement is the least accurate since some deviation angle at the wrist often exist.
-In addition, the results show that EF measurement is the most accurate while IF measurement has a somewhat larger mean error.
-While the EF approach is seen to be the most accurate, it exhibits several disadvantages.
+The results clearly indicate that FA measurement is the least accurate, as deviations at the wrist often result in angular discrepancies.
+In addition, EF measurement is the most accurate, while IF measurement exhibits slightly higher mean error values.
+Despite its superior accuracy, the EF approach has notable limitations.
 First, an average of 51\% of individuals are more likely to exhibit congruent gaze with the target while pointing \cite{Caruana2021}.
 The degree of variability between individuals is high and some may settle for an implicit gaze with no observable head shift.
-In addition, turning the head and gazing towards the target is performed for a short period of time of approximately 670 milliseconds \cite{Gomaa2020}.
+In addition, turning the head and gazing toward the target is performed for a short period of time of approximately 670 milliseconds \cite{Gomaa2020}.
 This is even more significant during cognitive overload where the user is performing various tasks such as during driving.
 Capturing the short time instant of user head-turn during pointing can be complex if it indeed occurs.
 Finally, having a pointing recognition model that depends both on the detection of finger and head limits the efficiency of the method in occluded environments where both must be visible.
-Therefore, the work in this paper is focused on the recognition of pointing solely by observing and labeling the position and direction of the index finger.
-Hence, the method is more robust to occlusions and user out-of-frame scenarios.